EquallyWolf/ACE/docs/EXTENDING_ACE.md

 The intent must return a string response.

 If the intent requires text, the `requires_text` parameter for `@_register` must be set to `True`, which will allow the passing of the text to the intent for further processing.

+## Code comments

+You must add a docstring to the intent function to describe what the intent does.

+You must also add comments throughout the code to explain what each line or section does.

+See the [CODE_COMMENTS.md](/docs/CODE_COMMENTS.md) document for how to style your code comments.